gaborcsardi/BH/README.md

 package --- and the R package infrastructure tools will then know how to set include flags correctly on all architectures supported by R.

-Not that this can be used solely by headers-only Boost libraries.
+Note that this can be used solely by headers-only Boost libraries.
 This covers most of Boost, but excludes some libraries which require linking for parts or all of their functionality.

 ### Coverage

-As of release 1.65.0-1, the following Boost libraries are included:
+As of release 1.66.0-1, the following Boost libraries are included:

-> algorithm align any atomic bimap bind circular_buffer
+> algorithm align any atomic bimap bind circular_buffer compute concept
-> concept config container date_time detail dynamic_bitset
+> config container date_time detail dynamic_bitset exception filesystem
-> exception filesystem flyweight foreach functional fusion
-> geometry graph heap icl integer interprocess intrusive io
+> flyweight foreach functional fusion geometry graph heap icl integer
-> iostreams iterator math move mpl multiprcecision numeric
+> interprocess intrusive io iostreams iterator math move mpl multiprcecision
-> pending phoenix preprocessor propery_tree random range
+> numeric pending phoenix preprocessor propery_tree random range scope_exit
-> scope_exit smart_ptr sort spirit tuple type_traits typeof
-> unordered utility uuid
+> smart_ptr sort spirit tuple type_traits typeof unordered utility uuid

 ### See Also